44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ Golf Course Rock Art Site (aka the Moab Man) off Westwater Road

-✮ Moonflower Canyon and Owl Panel off Kane Creek Road
+✮ Moonflower Canyon off Kane Creek Road

 ✮ Newspaper Rock on UT-211 en route to the Needles District of Canyonlands National Park